1 Bg 15-1972: The Yoga of the Supreme Person

 > the glories of the Supreme Lord are celebrated.
 By

-> philosophy and worshiping the Lord in devotional service,
+> philosophy and worship of the Lord in devotional service,

 > He is attained.
 Therefore the purpose of the Vedas is to

 > understand Krsna.
-The Vedas give us direction to
+The Vedas give us direction by which to

-> understand Krsna and the process of understanding.
+> understand Krsna and the process of realizing Him.
 The

 > ultimate goal is the Supreme Personality of Godhead.

 > tat tu samanvayat.
-One can attain perfection by
+One can attain perfection in three

 > understand his relationship with the Supreme Personality of

-> Godhead by performing the different processes.
-Thus one
+> Godhead, by performing the different processes one

-> can approach Him and at the end attain the supreme
+> can approach Him, and at the end one can attain the supreme

 > goal, who is no other than the Supreme Personality of

 > Godhead.
-In this verse, however, the purpose of the Vedas,
+In this verse the purpose of the Vedas,

-> the understanding of the Vedas and the goal of Vedas
+> the understanding of the Vedas, and the goal of the Vedas

 > are clearly defined.